wyu17/uq_scraper/README.md

 ## Dependencies

-A mysql database:
+* A mysql database

 The program currently scrapes data directly into a mySQL database; this will require a mySQL database on the local machine.
 See: https://www.mysql.com/downloads/

-Requests library:
+* Requests library:

 pip3 install requests

-mySQL Connector:
+* mySQL Connector:

 Only tested with Ubuntu Linux 20.10 (x86, 64-bit), DEB  but is likely to work on other distributions.
 See main.py for an example of the connector object that is required.

-BeautifulSoup:
+* BeautifulSoup:

 pip3 install beautifulsoup4

-Selenium:
+* Selenium:

 pip3 install selenium